Living Trust v. Transfer of Death (TOD) Beneficiary Designation

 If you plan to make your trust a primary or contingent beneficiary of your bank account, investment account or even your retirement account, it is important to update your TOD beneficiary designation forms with the financial institution.
 You will need to contact them and request they send you an updated beneficiary designation form and make sure you submit that form and that it is property processed with the financial institution.

-If you have questions about creating a trust account or creating a TOD beneficiary designation, please contact us and we will be happy to help you.
+If you have questions about creating a trust account or creating a TOD beneficiary designation, please contact Estate Planning Attorney, Eric A. Rudolph, at (760) 673-7600 or schedule an estate planning consultation.